Veterinary Technician: Job Description, Duties, and More

 Educating Pet Owners

-Veterinary technicians have diverse opportunities for growth and specialization:
+Veterinary technologists and technicians have diverse opportunities for growth and specialization:

 Specialization Opportunities

-- Specialized Clinics: Vet techs can specialize in areas like emergency and critical care, dentistry, or anesthesia.
+1. Specialized Veterinary Practices: Vet techs can specialize in areas like emergency and critical care, dentistry, or anesthesia and work in private clinics.

-- Exotic Animal Care: Focusing on non-traditional pets, working with reptiles, birds, and other exotic animals.
+2. Exotic Animal Care: Focusing on non-traditional pets, working with reptiles, birds, and other exotic animals.
+Vet techs can make valuable contributions to zoological medicine.

-The demand for veterinary technicians is robust, with a projected job growth of 21% from 2022 to 2032, according to the U.S. Bureau of Labor Statistics.
+The demand for veterinary technicians is robust, with a projected job growth of 19% until 2033, according to the U.S. Bureau of Labor Statistics.
 As the importance of preventive care and advanced medical procedures for animals continues to rise, so does the need for skilled vet techs.

-Salaries for veterinary technicians vary based on factors such as location, experience, and specialization.
-According to the Bureau of Labor Statistics, the median annual wage for vet techs in May 2022 was $38,240.
+Salaries for veterinary technicians and technologists vary based on factors such as location, experience, specialization, and hours.
+Many technicians typically work on evenings, weekends, or holidays, as animals need care around the clock.
+According to the Bureau of Labor Statistics, the median annual wage for laboratory animal technicians in 2024 was $45,980.

 Frequently Asked Questions